Azithromycin Oral Suspension

 – uncomplicated genital infections due to Chlamydia trachomatis and Neisseria gonorrhoeae.

-Azithromycin Oral Suspension USP Suspension can be taken with or without food.
+Azithromycin oral suspension 200 mg can be taken with or without food.

 In uncomplicated genital infections due to Chlamydia trachomatis, the dose is 1000 mg as a single oral dose.
-For susceptible Neisseria gonorrhoeae the recommended dose is 1000 mg or 2000 mg of azithromycin in combination with 250 mg or 500 mg ceftriaxone according to local clinical treatment guidelines.
+For susceptible Neisseria gonorrhoeae, the recommended dose is 1000 mg or 2000 mg of azithromycin in combination with 250 mg or 500 mg of ceftriaxone, according to local clinical treatment guidelines.
 For patients who are allergic to penicillin and/or cephalosporins, prescribers should consult local treatment guidelines.

-Azithromycin Oral Suspension USP is well tolerated with a low incidence of side effects.
-Visual impairment, Deafness, Vomiting, dyspepsia, Pruritus and rash, Arthralgia, Fatigue, Lymphocyte count decreased, eosinophil count increased, blood bicarbonate decreased.
+Azithromycin oral suspension 200 mg is well tolerated with a low incidence of side effects.
+Visual impairment, Deafness, Vomiting, dyspepsia, Pruritus and rash, Arthralgia, Fatigue, Lymphocyte count decreased, eosinophil count increased, and blood bicarbonate decreased.

 Hypersensitivity